weygoldt/ChirpCNN/README.md

 - [ ] Implement skipping areas where the amplitude of the frequency band is too low.
 This should remove some of the false positives.
 - [ ] Implement the sliding window starting at the start of the track instead of the start of the current spectrogram window.
 This should remove some of the false positives as well.
 - [ ] In the current training dataset are just either frequency bands with a chirp on them or without a chirp on them.
 But sometimes, the tracks that are used to slide across the frequency bands do not match perfectly, e.g. during a rise.
 In these cases, the detector often falsely finds chirps.
 Add windows in which there is no chirp and a misaligned track to the training dataset to prevent this.
 [This](assets/track_mismatch.png) shows a visualization of the issue.
+- [ ] Remove chirps in lower power area after the track_id loop in the detector function.
+- [ ] Train network on chirps with lower power but higher contrast.
+- [ ] Add cuda to training dataset generation.

 ## Project log